(I Can't Get No) Satisfaction: Devo

 Devo's version arose from the group's jam sessions, starting with a guitar part from Bob Casale, joined by a drum beat by Alan Myers and a bass part by Gerald Casale.
-At first, the band tried the lyrics to "Paint it Black," switching to "Satisfaction" when it didn't fit the music.
+At first, the band tried the lyrics to "Paint it Black", switching to "Satisfaction" when it didn't fit the music.

 The quirky music video for the song and several others from this album received significant airplay on the upstart MTV.
 A notable feature of the video was dancer Craig Allen Rothwell, known as Spazz Attack, whose signature dance move, a forward flip onto his back, drew him significant attention.

 Britney Spears

 American singer Britney Spears recorded the song with producer Rodney "Darkchild" Jerkins for her second studio album, Oops!...
 I Did It Again, on 24–26 February 2000 at Pacifique Recording Studios in Hollywood.
 The song was remixed into a dance-pop and R&B style.

 Spears' version received mixed reviews from critics.
 While reviewing Oops!, Stephen Thomas Erlewine of AllMusic selected the song as Track Pick, describing "the clenched-funk revision of the Stones' deathless 'Satisfaction'" as emblematic of a "bewildering magpie aesthetic" on Spears' early albums.
 Robert Christgau declared the song a 'choice cut,' meaning a good song on an otherwise lackluster album," while New Musical Express gave the cover a negative review, saying, "the long-awaited [...]
 [Spears'] cover of the Stones' '(I Can't Get No) Satisfaction' is a letdown".

 Spears first performed the song on her 2000's Oops!...
 I Did It Again Tour.
 The performance ended with a dance sequence set to the familiar Richards guitar lick that was omitted from her recorded version (played here by her guitarist "Skip").
-Spears also performed "(I Can't Get No) Satisfaction" on the 2000 MTV Video Music Awards.
+Spears also performed "(I Can't Get No) Satisfaction" on a medley with her song "Oops!...
+I Did It Again" at the 2000 MTV Video Music Awards.